Roblox/rodux/docs/api-reference.md

 Gets the store's current state.

 !!! warning
 	Do not modify this state!
-Doing so will cause **serious** bugs your code!
+Doing so will cause **serious** bugs in your code!

 ### Store:destruct
 ```